wormholecowboy/programming-notes/git.md

 ## Clone a specfic branch
 git clone -b <branch> <remote_repo>

+## Or merge in a new remote branch by creating the local
+git checkout -b serverfix origin/serverfix

 ## Rename a remote
 git remote rename old new

+## delete remote
+git push origin --delete <remotename>

 ## see what remote branch local is tracking
 git remote -v